The Corporate Governance Review: Austria

 Overview of governance regime

-Austrian listed companies are incorporated in the form of a joint-stock corporation (JSC) or – less frequently – a European company, the Societas Europaea (SE).
+Austrian listed companies are incorporated in the form of a joint-stock corporation (JSC) or – less frequently – a European company (societas europaea (SE)).
 The most relevant sources of law for listed companies are:

-- the Stock Corporation Act or the Societas Europaea Act and the SE Regulation, which set forth the organisational framework for the company;
+- the Stock Corporation Act, or the Societas Europaea Act, and the Societas Europaea Regulation, which set forth the organisational framework for a company;

 - the Stock Exchange Act, which regulates disclosure obligations, as well as the rules on insider trading, market manipulation and directors' dealings;